-Also, If before you were bankrupt, you lost the right to pay your council tax by instalments because you did not make the payments on time, you will have become liable to pay the whole year’s council tax.
+Also, if before you were bankrupt, you lost the right to pay your council tax by instalments because you did not make the payments on time, you will have become liable to pay the whole year’s council tax.
 This debt too will be included in the bankruptcy.
 You will not be liable for any payments towards council tax for the rest of the financial year, as long as you remain bankrupt.

 IVAs & Council Tax Arrears

-The current year’s council tax liability is included in your income and expenditure statement as an essential outgoing, as are any catch-up payments for that year you have agreed with your local council.
+The current year’s council tax liability is included in your income and expenditure statement as an essential outgoing, as are any catch-up payments for that year that you have agreed with your local council.

 Arrears for a previous year are an unsecured debt and can be included.
 The exception to this is when bailiffs have already gained access to your home, in which case it is usually too late.

 What is an IVA?